-IFRS 9 Financial Instruments
+• IFRS 9 Financial Instruments

-The above standard was introduced to provide a single approach to classification and measurement of financial instruments.
-The main changes will affect financial assets at amortised costs.
-The provision of the above standard does not apply until 2018/19 financial year.
-As majority of Fund's assets are measured at Fair Value through profit and loss, the standard is not expected to have significant impact on the financial statements of the Fund.
+The provision of the above standard does not apply until the 2018/19 financial year and it is not expected to have significant impact on the financial statements of the Fund.

 The accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.